 As a baseline, we recommend the Multitech MTD-H5.
-The MTD-H5 is a GSM/HSPA+ modem compatible with most cellular networks around the world.
+The MTD-H5 is a GSM/HSPA+ modem compatible with most cellular networks around the world, however it is not compatible with Verizon networks or SIM cards.
 Though there are faster USB cellular modems available based on your carrier options, we haven't been able to test all of them.
 If you try one that we haven't and it works, let us know!

 FTP stands for File Transfer Protocol, it is a protocol for transferring files over the internet.
 Every image taken by the camera can be configured within the DigiSnap Pro Android Application to automatically transfer to that specified FTP folder location on the internet.
 FTP setup instructions are located on our FTP image transfers support page.

 If desired, you can create an FTP account on a given server and note the username and password.